Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 To convert Page Builder data to a format suitable for the Xperience by Kentico components, the Migration toolkit provides an advanced migration mode that utilizes API discovery on the source instance.
 The advanced mode currently provides the following data conversion:

 * **Attachment selector** properties - converted to a format suitable for the Xperience by Kentico **Media selector** component, with `IEnumerable<AssetRelatedItem>` values.
-* **Page selector** properties - converted to a format suitable for the Xperience by Kentico Page selector component, with `IEnumerable<PageRelatedItem>` values.
+* **Page selector** properties - converted to a format suitable for the Xperience by Kentico Page selector component, with `IEnumerable<PageRelatedItem>` values. 🔥IEnumerable<PageRelatedItem> => IEnumerable<WebPageRelatedItem> (if i remember correctly)🔥

 ### Prerequisites and Limitations

 * To use source instance API discovery, the live site application of your source instance must be running and available during the migration.
 * Using the advanced Page Builder data migration **prevents the data from being used in the Page Builder's legacy compatibility mode**.
-With this approach, you need to update all Page Builder component code files to the [Xperience by Kentico format](https://docs.xperience.io/x/wIfWCQ).
+With this approach, you need to update all Page Builder component code files to the [Xperience by Kentico format](https://docs.xperience.io/x/wIfWCQ). 🔥legacy mode no longer supported in v28🔥
 * The source instance API discovery feature only processes component properties defined using `[EditingComponent]` attribute notation.
 Other implementations, such as properties edited via custom view components in the cshtml view, are not supported.

 ```csharp